polkadot-developers/docs-sandbox/source/docs/tutorials/07-add-a-pallet.md

    cargo check -p node-template-runtime
    ```

-## Review the configuration trait for the Nicks pallet
+## Review the configuration trait for the pallet

-Every pallet has a [Rust **trait**](https://doc.rust-lang.org/book/ch10-02-traits.html) called `Config` that is used to configure the parameters and types that the pallet needs from the runtime.
+Every pallet has a [Rust **trait**](https://doc.rust-lang.org/book/ch10-02-traits.html) called `Config`.
+The `Config` trait is used to identify the parameters and types that the pallet needs to carry out its functions.

-You can review comments for the runtime in the [node template](https://github.com/substrate-developer-hub/substrate-node-template) to see examples of how the `Config` trait defines and tunes parameters for each pallet.

 Most of the pallet-specific code required to add a pallet is implemented using the `Config` trait.
+You can review what you to need to implement for any pallet by referring to its Rust documentation or the source code for the pallet.
-To see what you need to implement for the Nicks pallet specifically, see the [`pallet_nicks::Config` documentation](/rustdocs/latest/pallet_nicks/pallet/trait.Config.html) or the definition of the trait itself in [the source code](https://github.com/paritytech/substrate/blob/master/frame/nicks/src/lib.rs) of the Nicks pallet.
+For example, to see what you need to implement for the `nicks` pallet, you can refer to the Rust documentation for [`pallet_nicks::Config`](/rustdocs/latest/pallet_nicks/pallet/trait.Config.html) or the trait definition in the [Nicks pallet source code](https://github.com/paritytech/substrate/blob/master/frame/nicks/src/lib.rs).

-In the source code for the `nicks` pallet, the `Config` trait declares the following types:
+For this tutorial, you can see that the `Config` trait in the `nicks` pallet declares the following types:

 ```rust
 pub trait Config: frame_system::Config {